 We would add a fourth reason: A lack of Black breastfeeding support.
 When we asked the mater mea community what advice they would give about breastfeeding, a number of them suggested getting the support of partners, friends, family, and lactation professionals.

 Science backs it up: A 2019 report called “It Takes an E-Village: Supporting African American Mothers in Sustaining Breastfeeding Through Facebook Communities” published in the Journal of Human Lactation stated that “receiving peer support within Facebook communities may positively influence breastfeeding norms and confidence in breastfeeding, help mothers to overcome breastfeeding challenges, and ultimately extend intended breastfeeding duration.”

 Here’s a by-no-means-exhaustive list of some support groups you can find on Facebook and Instagram.

 1. Black Moms Breastfeeding Support Group

 “We are a mom-to-mom breastfeeding support group.
 We offer encouragement, support, and evidence-based information through community and friendship to help expectant and nursing moms to reach their breastfeeding goals.”

-For those who are exclusively pumping or who had difficulty breastfeeding, you may find the safe, affirming space you need in Black Pumping Mamas.
+Are you exclusively pumping or having difficulty breastfeeding?
+You may find the safe, affirming space you need in Black Pumping Mamas.